- Single Malt

 Overly ripe tropical fruits, almost to the point of fermentation: mango, peach, papaya and apricot.
-Nutty, quite spicy with undefined (eastern?) spices, a bit salty, also a little moldy in the background with a hint of old bookshelves.
+Some toffee, quite nutty, undefined (eastern?) spices, a bit salty, also a little moldy in the background with a hint of old bookshelves.

 A bit sharp on alcohol, but a little water tunes it down to acceptable levels.
 Oily, then thick layers of fruitiness, mostly dried apricots and overly ripe peaches, some faint vanilla.
 Eventually, it still develops into something pretty peppery.

-Medium length: fruity with again the ripe apricots and peaches, some liquorice, all fading away into an old moldy and nutty oak wood note.
+Medium length: fruity with again the ripe apricots and peaches, some liquorice and nutmeg, all fading away into an old moldy and nutty oak wood note.

 - A more than fine Irishman.
 Well matured and great depth in terms of taste.
 Many SMs from Scotland cannot match this.